revng/revng/docs/GeneratedIRReference.rst

 The very first basic block is ``entrypoint``.
 Its main purpose is to create all the required local variables (``alloca`` instructions) and ensure that all the basic blocks are reachable.
-In fact, it is terminated by a ``switch`` instruction which make all the previously mentioned basic blocks reachable.
+In fact, it is terminated by a ``switch`` instruction which makes all the previously mentioned basic blocks reachable.
 This ensures that we can compute a proper dominator tree and no basic blocks are collected as dead code.